 Methylation data processing

 Epigenome-wide DNA methylation assessment for this study was performed using the Illumina Infinium Human Methylation 450 BeadChip (Illumina, San Diego, CA, USA), which simultaneously profiles the methylation status for >485,000 CpG sites at single-nucleotide resolution and covers 96% of CpG islands with additional coverage of island shores (<2 Kb from CpG Islands), island shelves (2–4 Kb from CpG islands), and regions flanking them.
+The raw data from the array was processed using The GenomeStudio Methylation (version 1.8, Illumina) module which calculated methylation levels.
+The GenomeStudio is the official software for array data processing of Illumina, which integrates data normalization, background adjustment.
+And mehthylation calculation.
+Normalization was performed by comparing with control probes when set the option as controls, and background adjustment was performed automatically by the software selecting Subtract Background.
 The methylation status for each CpG site was calculated as the ratio of fluorescent signals (β = Max(M,0)/[Max(M,0) + Max(U,0) + 100]), ranging from 0 to 1 using the average probe intensity for the methylated (M) and unmethylated (U) alleles. β= 1 indicates complete methylation; β = 0 represents no methylation.
-The raw data from the array was processed using The GenomeStudio Methylation (version 1.8, Illumina) module which calculated methylation levels; normalization was performed by set parameters as controls, and background adjustment was performed automatically by the software selecting Subtract Background.
 Probes located on sex chromosomes or failed detection P value testing of at least one sample or SNP (single nucleotide polymorphism), were removed from analysis using R package IMA (vision 3.1.2)[41].
 DMRs were defined as rank sum test following false discovery rate (FDR) adjusted P value<0.05 and |∆β|>0.15, and DMSs were defined as rank sum test following FDR adjusted P value<0.05 and |∆β|>0.20.
 Promoter regions were defined as 5′UTR, TSS200, TSS1500 and first exons.

 Public data collection and processing

 To ensure consistency of data processing, we only compared our samples with publically accessible samples with raw idat files.
-GSE68060, GSE68838, GSE77954, GSE77965, GSE81211, GSE101764, GSE107352 and GSE75546 were collected from GEO while E-MTAB-6450 was collected from ArrayExpress [42-47] (Table S2).
+GSE68060, GSE68838, GSE77954, GSE77965, GSE81211, GSE101764, GSE107352 and GSE75546 were collected from GEO while E-MTAB-6450 was collected from ArrayExpress [42-47] (Table S6).
 Some cell line samples and metastatic cancer samples were removed upon further study.
 In total, we collected 278 normal samples, 51 adenoma samples, and 504 cancer samples.
 All datasets using raw idat files were preprocessed using R package minfi (vision 1.28.4) [48].
 The sites which failed detection at P = 0.01 were rewrote by nearest neighbor average to ensure an adequate number of sites for analysis.
+656 white blood data was collect from GEO (accession number GSE40279).

 Comparison of the ability of discrimination between normal, LGA, HGA, and CRC tissue